DAAP-Summer-2024/starter-assignment-lmv2002/README.md

-# I confirm that I have read this text.
+# I confirm that I have read this text

 # :wave: The Basics of GitHub